 The process for creating black garlic requires fermenting whole bulbs of garlic at high temperatures for extended periods of time.
 The garlic is then cooled on racks and allowed to air dry for another week or so.
 The result is a obsidian clove that’s significantly sweeter and with a mellow and meltingly savory garlic flavor.
 The texture is squishy and soft, often similar to a gummy candy that you left sitting in a hot car.
 The flavor is tangy and sweet; think balsamic vinegar with a hint of soy sauce, or tamarind dipped in molasses.

-Black garlic cloves are excellent added to batches of baked beans, stews, or sauces for steak or fish.
+Black garlic powder is excellent when added to batches of baked beans, stews, or sauces for steak or fish.
 A little secret?
-Add some to your next batch of homemade sausage.
+Add some black garlic powder to your next batch of homemade sausage.
 Now enter it in a local sausage making competition and be ready to win.

 Lastly, we have to recommend this vanilla bean and black garlic marbled brownie!